 One of the main treatments for atopy is allergy injections, also known as hyposensitization therapy.
 Your vet will inject your dog with the allergens to which it is sensitive.
 If it is not known, the veterinarian will have to determine these.

 Although it significantly reduces the symptoms of atopic dermatitis such as itchiness by a considerable percentage, this treatment may take up to a year to be effective.

-Your veterinarian may also prescribe immunomodulatory medications for your pup.
-You may be required to give Apoquel pills to your dog every day, or the vet may give a Cytopoint injection every two to four weeks.
-The purpose of these medications is to boost your pup’s immune system by increasing the production of cytokine antibodies.
+Your veterinarian may also prescribe medications for your pup.
+You may be required to give allergy pills to your dog every day, or the vet may give an injection every two to four weeks.
+The purpose of these medications is to boost your pup’s immune system by increasing the production of antibodies.

 Anti-fungal medication and antibiotics may also be prescribed for your dog if it has developed skin infections from the intense scratching caused by the allergic reaction.

 Your vet can also recommend medicated shampoos for your furry little friend.
 These shampoos contain ingredients that soothe damaged skin caused by excessive scratching and reduce skin inflammation.
 What’s more, they remove most of the allergens from the hair coat without causing it to dry out.

 Antihistamines such as Chlortrimeton, Benadryl, Atarax, Claritin, and Zyrtec are also great at reducing most of the symptoms of atopic dermatitis.
 However, these have a variable effect on dogs, meaning that they can either work well for your pup or have little to no effect.

 FAD is the most common dog skin allergic condition caused by a hypersensitive reaction to a flea’s saliva.
 When a flea feeds on your dog’s blood, it injects some saliva into its skin.
 This saliva’s protein and antigens are what cause an allergic response in your pup.